GIXLabs/SAndC/Lab7/README.md

 We will use Python for signal process in this Lab.
 If you are not familiar with Python, please follow the steps to prepare Python workspace.
 Detailed instruction on Python is beyond the scope of this lab, but it is recommended to explore more on Python, as it can be very useful in your future courses.

+For more information on setting up Anaconda and Spyder click [here](/Lab6/anaconda.md).

 ## Parts, tools, supplies required:

 - Arduino